tidalcycles/tidal-doc/blog/blog_topic_visualizer.md

 - During live performance, to help unfold the musical structure and then emphasize and direct attention to rhythmic interactions of multiple sound layers.

 ## Creative Example - composed live code with visualization
-The example below shows how I used DPV to support crafting prepared code with some non-traditional rhythmical patterns that use cross-rhythms, polymeter, and irregular beat patterns.
-I found it to be really helpful to see exactly what is happening within the cycles and observing how the note placements change as I make micro adjustments to pattern values.
+The example below shows how I used DPV to support composing prepared code with rhythmic patterns that use cross-rhythms, polymeter, and irregular beat patterns.
+I found it to be really helpful to see exactly what is happening within the cycles and observing how the note placements change as I make small adjustments to pattern values.

-- Screen recording of the full session: [Contrasting Rhythms with visualization](https://www.youtube.com/watch?v=dwrwnNVT-Po)
+- Screen recording of the full session: [Erratic Rhythms with visualization](https://www.youtube.com/watch?v=dwrwnNVT-Po)
 - Tidal code: [GitHub - Erratic Rhythms](https://github.com/HighHarmonics2/livecoding/tree/main/tidal/erraticRhythms)

 ### Description